mhrusovs/nodeschool/SETUP.md

 ## Install Node Version Manager

 Node version manager is a command-line utility that helps you switch your node version.
-There is different project that provides this for windows and linux/macOS, I will start with the linux version first
+There is a different project that provides this for windows and linux/macOS, I will start with the linux version first

 If you encounter problems with this guide, please [file a new issue in the project](https://github.com/feedhenry/nodeschool/issues/new), or you could try to find Adam Saleh in the [gitter chat lobby](https://gitter.im/fhnodeschool/Lobby).

 ### on Linux/macOS

 To install, it should be sufficient to:
-* Open a new terminall window
+* Open a new terminal window
 * Paste in `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.4/install.sh | bash`
-* Close the terminal window and open it again, so that new environment variables are present
+* Close the terminal window and open it again, so that the new environment variables are present

 Now you should be able to use this to install the nodejs runtime itself:
 * In running terminal, paste in `nvm install 8.4.0`